Delaware Criminal Attorney

 Never speak to a law enforcement officer, doctor, witness or anyone else involved in the incident before you speak with a lawyer.
 Anything that you say could be held against you later on, but if you have an accomplished attorney at your side from our firm you can rest easier knowing that we will represent you to the best of our ability.
 Seeking to always protect your rights while creating a solid defense, we aim to provide the best possible legal assistance we can.
 Our clients are our top priority throughout the duration of any case.

 Our small and intimate firm offers personalized attention.
 We listen and understand the stress you may be under in facing the criminal justice system, especially if it is for the first time.
 Our attorneys will guide you through the legal process, while working diligently to help you achieve the most positive results possible given your particular set of circumstances.
-The legal team is comprised of Brian Jones, Juli Siegrist, and Zach Mayo and they are all licensed to practice in the state of Ohio, members of the American Bar Association, Ohio State Bar Association, the Ohio Association of Criminal Defense Lawyers and the National Association of Criminal Defense Lawyers.
+The legal team is comprised of Brian Jones and Juli Siegrist, who are both licensed to practice in the state of Ohio, members of the American Bar Association, Ohio State Bar Association, the Ohio Association of Criminal Defense Lawyers and the National Association of Criminal Defense Lawyers.